Naga0848/Docker-roboshop/README.md

     app code is stateless..

     volumes should be created to stateful apps. databases store the actual data is host directories, while rendering for user it will shows tables or collections

+    So, in our case, we create volumes for our Redis, MySql, MongoDB and Rabbitmq.
+We care creating volumes in the Docker compose.
+And they have specific directory to store the data.

+        MongoDB stores data at the location ----  mongodb:/data/db

+        Redis stores data at the location ---- redis:/data

+        Rabbitmq stores data at the location ---- /var/lib/rabbitmq

+        MySql stores data at the location ---- mysql:/var/lib/mysql